 We’re finally past the slow summer months and speeding toward the biggest shopping season of the year.
 As e-commerce has continued to grow and evolve, Q4 becomes bigger and more competitive every year.

-2022 is definitely set to make history—inflation is at record highs, rising ad costs, and talks of a looming recession, all competing against record-low unemployment and generally robust consumer spending reports.
-Conflicting information can make it hard for brands to know what to expect and plan accordingly for a successful holiday season.
+2023 is definitely a doozy—sustained high inflation, record-high interest rates, rising ad costs, and mentions of a recession.
+In spite of all that, generally robust consumer spending reports paint a conflicting picture making it hard for brands to know what to expect and plan accordingly for a successful holiday season.

-According to a Justuno survey, 62% of U.S consumers are planning to shop online this year, and 67.32% of them plan to spend the same or more than they did during the 2021 holiday season.
+According to a Justuno survey, 55.89% of U.S. consumers are planning to shop online this year, and 63.36% of them plan to spend the same or more than they did during the 2022 holiday season.

 Armed with the right information to cater to consumers’ wants, that’s a MASSIVE opportunity for e-commerce brands to dominate this year’s holiday shopping season.
 In addition to other economic considerations, there is a continued influence on the market as more and more buying power shifts to younger generations as they continue to grow in both money and influence.

 Let’s dive into some important demographic trends that will help you refine your strategy for this year through buyer personas to properly target and market to each generation of shoppers.

 Gen Z will be a reliable segment of online consumers, more so this year than any year before.
 TikTok’s continued dominance has built up purchase influence for this demographic, with 39% of them saying they’re most likely to purchase a product they learned about on TikTok.
 In fact, 87% of Gen Z reportedly rely on social media for gift guidance and inspiration.